Recurrence plot: Detailed description

 The visual appearance of a recurrence plot gives hints about the dynamics of the system.
 Caused by characteristic behaviour of the phase space trajectory, a recurrence plot contains typical small-scale structures, as single dots, diagonal lines and vertical/horizontal lines (or a mixture of the latter, which combines to extended clusters).
 The large-scale structure, also called texture, can be visually characterised by homogenous, periodic, drift or disrupted.
 For example, the plot can show if the trajectory is strictly periodic with period $T$, then all such pairs of times will be separated by a multiple of $T$ and visible as diagonal lines.

-The small-scale structures in RPs are used by the recurrence quantification analysis (Zbilut & Webber 1992; Marwan et al. 2002).
-This quantification allows us to describe the RPs in a quantitative way and to study transitions or nonlinear parameters of the system.
+The small-scale structures in recurrence plots contain information about certain characteristics of the dynamics of the underlying system.
+For example, the length of the diagonal lines visible in the recurrence plot are related to the divergence of phase space trajectories, thus, can represent information about the chaoticity.
+Therefore, the recurrence quantification analysis quantifies the distribution of these small-scale structures.
+This quantification can be used to describe the recurrence plots in a quantitative way.
+Applications are classification, predictions, nonlinear parameter estimation, and transition analysis.
 In contrast to the heuristic approach of the recurrence quantification analysis, which depends on the choice of the embedding parameters, some dynamical invariants as correlation dimension, K2 entropy or mutual information, which are independent on the embedding, can also be derived from recurrence plots.
 The base for these dynamical invariants are the recurrence rate and the distribution of the lengths of the diagonal lines.
+More recent applications use recurrence plots as a tool for time series imaging in machine learning approaches and studying spatio-temporal recurrences.

 Close returns plots are similar to recurrence plots.
 The difference is that the relative time between recurrences is used for the $y$-axis (instead of absolute time).

 The main advantage of recurrence plots is that they provide useful information even for short and non-stationary data, where other methods fail.

 Extensions

 Multivariate extensions of recurrence plots were developed as cross recurrence plots and joint recurrence plots.

-Cross recurrence plots consider the phase space trajectories of two different systems in the same phase space (Marwan & Kurths 2002):
+Cross recurrence plots consider the phase space trajectories of two different systems in the same phase space:

 The dimension of both systems must be the same, but the number of considered states (i.e. data length) can be different.
 Cross recurrence plots compare the occurrences of similar states of two systems.
-They can be used in order to analyse the similarity of the dynamical evolution between two different systems, to look for similar matching patterns in two systems, or to study the time-relationship of two similar systems, whose time-scale differ (Marwan & Kurths 2005).
+They can be used in order to analyse the similarity of the dynamical evolution between two different systems, to look for similar matching patterns in two systems, or to study the time-relationship of two similar systems, whose time-scale differ.